Teixcalaan is threatened by an uncommunicative armada. Mahit Dzmare is brought in to help. (★★★★)

-There were people in the discussion arguing that “torch” had to be changed to …
+There were people in the discussion arguing that “torch” had …

 Arkady Martine’s new book, A Desolation Called Peace (the follow-up to A Memory Called Empire) has finally come out in Australia, just two months after seemingly the entire rest of the world!
 I’ve slacked off on reading so much lately, but for this I need to make an exception. 📚

 James Richardson, a young psychiatrist, takes up a position at a remote facility in East Anglia, where six of the patients are kept unconscious at all times under a controversial treatment regime.
 Inexplicable things start happening. (★★★★)

 Casiopea, an impoverished relative of a wealthy family, accidentally crosses paths with a Mayan death god and embarks on a quest to restore him to his throne. (★★½)

 Bookstores rarely carry the book I’m shopping for (I often read older, backlist titles and indie published books).
 But heck if they aren’t fun to browse!

 If bookstores don’t service my needs (insert sex joke here) as a reader or as an author, what’s left?
 Nostalgia?